zkhan93/rdfind-web/README.md

 # rdfind-web
-A selfhosted web interface for rdfind for your home server
+A self-hosted web interface for rdfind for your home server

 - copy `docker-compose.yml`
 - add a volume